ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 </div>
 {{ end }}
 ```
 In the project-list section, add the code to iterate over all of your projects and display a link to each page.
-Since you’re not working with a collection in a list layout, you won’t have access to a .Pages variable.
+Since you're not working with a collection in a list layout, you won't have access to a .Pages variable.
 Hugo provides a mechanism where you can access any content collection.
 The `.Site.RegularPages` variable gives you access to all of the pages in your site.
-You can whittle that down with the where function, which works similar to how a SQL statement works.For example, to find all of the Project pages, you’d write this statement:
+You can whittle that down with the where function, which works similar to how a SQL statement works.For example, to find all of the Project pages, you'd write this statement:
 ```html
 {{ range (where .Site.RegularPages "Type" "in" "projects") }}
 ```